levlaz/100-days-of-code/r1-log.md

 ### R1D10 5/14/2020
 I wrapped up the responsive web design module on freeCodeCamp.
 Final project is a [portfolio](https://levlaz.org/portfolio/) that showcases all of the other projects I've worked on so far.
 Feeling pretty motivated.
 Looking forward to diving (back) into JS tomorrow.

+### R1D11 5/15/2020
+I finished the basic JS module on FCC.
+For the most part this was a review of things that I already knew.
+The things that I found interesting in this course were case/switch, ternary operations, and recursion.
+Recursion is something that I've always struggled with, and today was no exception.